perladvent/perldotcom/content/article/a-tour-with-net-ftp.md

 $ cd pure-ftpd-1.0.49/
 ```

-I'll configure `ftpd` so I can execute it as casual (non-root) user using a non-restricted port, and I'll set the destination directory to my `$HOME/ftpd` :
+I configure `ftpd` so I can execute it as casual (non-root) user using a non-restricted port, and I'll set the destination directory to my `$HOME/ftpd` :

 ```bash
 $ ./configure --prefix=$HOME/ftpd --with-nonroot && make && make install